 In addition, the Living PSA may not have taken credit for some of the plant features such as the interconnections between trains of electrical and cooling water systems since they were not significant with respect to the annual average risk.
 However, they may be much more important for the Risk Monitor which aims to model the actual configuration of the plant.
 Interconnections can become much more important when they are either used, or if they back up a system which is placed in maintenance.

 The plant systems and safety functions must be modeled in more detail in a Risk Monitor model.
 If assumptions have been made with respect to running and standby trains of multitrain systems, these have to be revised to ensure that all trains of all important systems are fully modeled.
-Important system alignments can easily be determined by comparing component importance measures, or comparing risk increases for each of the trains out of service.
+Important system alignments can easily be determined by comparing component importance measures, or comparing risk increases for each of the trains out of service. (in general, component importance measures don’t determine aligned important systems.
+For doing this, grouping of basic events relevant to its related system should be done and importance analysis should be completed for systems)

 The overall requirement of the PSA that is used as the basis for a Risk Monitor application is that it should be of a suitable quality for this application.
 In addition, it is good practice that the PSA is maintained as a Living PSA so that it is updated to take account of changes in the design and operation of the plant, new transient analysis which changes the success criteria used in the PSA, now data obtained from plant operating experience, etc. However, there may still be features of the Living PSA that will limit its direct use in a Risk Monitor.
 Some of the features of a Living PSA that have been modeled to identify weaknesses in the design and operation of a nuclear power plant may not be suitable for a Risk Monitor application.
 These features are listed below: